voxpupuli/puppet-mongodb/README.md

 Specify extra configuration file parameters (i.e. textSearchEnabled=true).
 Default: None

+#####`syslog`
+Sends all logging output to the host’s syslog system rather than to standard output or a log file.
+Default: None
+*Important*: You cannot use syslog with logpath.

 #####`slave`
 Set to true to configure the current instance to act as slave instance in a replication configuration.
 Default: false